Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Related Works

 \section{Related Works}

-\paragraph{Large Language Models} Plenty of recent efforts have been made to develop foundation language models~\cite{zhao2023survey}, which are expected to promote the subsequent applications, such as AI agents~\cite{wang2023survey}.
+\paragraph{Large Language Models} Plenty of recent efforts have been made to develop foundation language models~\cite{zhao2023survey}, which are expected to promote the subsequent applications, such as AI agents~\cite{wang2023survey,sun2023corex,wu2024copilot,cheng2024seeclick}.
 These works on LLMs are universally categorized into closed-source and open-source models.
 Close-source LLMs, represented by GPT-4~\cite{OpenAI2023GPT4TR}, Claude, PaLM~\cite{chowdhery2022palm}, have greatly shaped our daily life through NL-centric interactions.
-However, their closed-source and black-box property limits further optimization.
+However, their closed-source and black-box properties limit further optimization.
 Under such circumstances, open-source LLMs~\cite{zeng2022glm,jiang2023mistral,touvron2023llama2} receive significant attention because of their tunable and small-scale properties.
-However, current attempts on these LLMs mainly explore NL-centric abilities, which treat NL as the interface to express knowledge and achieve interactive reasoning.
+However, current attempts on these LLMs mainly explore NL-centric abilities, which treats NL as the interface to express knowledge and achieve interactive reasoning.
 In contrast, our work focuses on improving the symbol-centric capabilities of open-source LLM, which leads to a balanced symbol-centric and NL-centric foundational LLM.

 \paragraph{Instruction Tuning} To make LLMs capable of following human instructions, instruction fine-tuning~\cite{zhang2023instruction} is widely adopted.
-Meanwhile, self-instruct methods~\cite{wang-etal-2023-self-instruct,xu2023wizardlm} have been proposed to generate diverse and abundant instruction data, based on a small collection of seed instructions.
-In our work, we follow the previous instruction tuning strategies in both tuning stages.
-For symbolic tasks, we construct instructions, covering task definitions and symbolic descriptions.
-For general tasks, we randomly sample the off-the-shelf instruction-tuning datasets (e.g, Flan collection~\cite{longpre2023flan})
+Meanwhile, self-instruct methods~\cite{wang-etal-2023-self-instruct,xu2023wizardlm,ouyang2022training} have been proposed to generate diverse and abundant instruction data, based on a small collection of seed instructions.
+In our work, we follow previous instruction tuning strategies in both tuning stages.
+For symbolic tasks, we construct instructions, covering the task and symbolic descriptions.
+For general tasks, we sample the instruction-tuning datasets (e.g., Flan~\cite{longpre2023flan}).